bingoohuang/ngg/goup/README.md

 upload:

-1. Start the server without chunk: `goup -c0`
+1. Start the server without a chunk: `goup -c0`
 2. Test the upload: `curl -F "file:=@a.mp4" localhost:2110`

 download: